jw120/fcc-url-shortener/README.md

   + DONE Add debug
   + DONE Get database to work with create/insert/lookup
   + DONE What causes pause before termination - Not using pg?
-  + Abstract to sqlNone, sqlOne etc
+  + DONE Abstract to sqlNone, sqlOne etc
-  + Reconsider db/table/field names
+  + DONE Reconsider db/table/field names
+  + TODO Sort our file structure
+  + TODO How to test if a record exists
   + DONE work out what to do with done and connection pool (keep open, re-open?)
-  + Should we use a key on the shortForm?
+  + DONE Should we use a key on the shortForm?
 How to handle duplicates?
 (INSERT ..
 ON CONFLICT?)
   +

 * TODO Think about making entries unique